✨ Free delivery on all orders over £30 ✨

 What are HANX condoms made from?

-Of course, vegans can use condoms.
-Our plant-based pals need to be aware that just like that wonder serum or those unassuming razors, condoms aren’t automatically vegan.
-Years ago, condoms were usually made from lamb intestine and while this is increasingly less common (and popular), there are still some brands out there who manufacture condoms made from lambskin.
-For those looking for condoms without animal by-products, keep your eye out for an ingredient called casein.
+We know our plant-based friends are used to scanning ingredients list on skincare, sauces and clothing labels - but not everyone even thinks to check if their condoms are vegan.
+Historically, condoms were usually made from lamb intestine and while this is increasingly less common (and popular), there are still some brands out there who manufacture condoms made from lambskin.
+For those looking for condoms without animal by-products, keep your eye out for an ingredient called casein on ingredients lists.
 It's a protein derived from animals and is used to make condoms smooth.
-Heads up if you’re a lube user, scan the ingredients for lactoperoxidase: an enzyme derived from dairy.
-We're proud to have developed HANX condoms and lubricant to be free from animal by-products and officially certified by The Vegan Society.

 Can you find natural condoms without spermicide?